phyohtetarkar/hope-elearning-web/README.md

 This project use [TinyMCE](https://www.tiny.cloud/) for some rich text editing.
 You need to download TinyMCE self-hosted source [here](https://www.tiny.cloud/get-tiny/self-hosted/) and then unzip and place inside **public** folder or you can host anywhere you wish to place.
 Read more about TinyMCE self-hosted [here](https://www.tiny.cloud/blog/get-started-with-tinymce-self-hosted/).

 ## Installation and setup

+**This project use Firebase auth as authentication layer.
+So, you first need to setup firebase auth.
+Or you can use any other authentication providers like AWS Cognito, Auth0 etc., and setup accordingly.**

 Required `.env.local` file properties.